-IS 50: Summer Bridge Credits: 2 Class Hours: 2 lecture Semester Offered: Summer Description: IS 50: Summer Bridge is meant to help prepare students for their first semester at KCC.
-This course includes the study of
+IS 50: Summer Bridge

+Class Hours: 2 lecture

+Semester Offered: Summer

+Description: IS 50: Summer

+Bridge is meant to help prepare

+students for their first semester at

+KCC.
+This course includes the

+study of resources available to

+students at KCC, college-level

+study skills, non-cognitive

+affective success skills, and the

+use of technology to create,

+manage, and share files.

-IS 103: Introduction to College Credits: 3
+IS 103: Introduction to College

 Class Hours: 3 lecture Semester Offered: Fall, Spring Description: This course is a comprehensive first-year experience course for new students.
 This course takes a place-based approach, in which students are encouraged to explore connections between their personal and cultural identity, their community, and the college.
 Students will learn about college resources, study skills, and psycho-social skills that contribute to college success.
-Students will apply their academic skills by collaborating with a community organization and developing a service-learning approach to a relevant community issue.
+Students will apply their academic skills by collaborating with a community organization and developing a servicelearning approach to a relevant community issue.